transcriptaze/snyth/README.md

 ### Polygons

-Shapes that identify as convex polygons are relatively straightforward to implement and the web app includes:
+Shapes that identify as convex polygons are relatively straightforward to implement and the web app includes two additional shapes:
 - square
-- diamond
-- pentagon
-- triangle
 - cowbell

 Concave polygons have some weird edge cases though and need a bit more thought but should hopefully make into a